Homestead Hack: Expanding Your Muffin Tin For Extra Muffins

 Those extra muffins baked up right alongside the others – no extra kitchen time needed for the leftover batter!

-Do You Use A Regular or Wide Mouth Canning Ring?
+Do You Use A Regular or Wide Mouth Canning Ring For Muffins?

-Keep in mind that unlike a muffin tin, using these rings means the top of the muffin papers are not supported.
+Keep in mind that unlike a muffin tin or reusable silicone liners, using canning rings with liner papers means the tops of the papers are not supported.

-So these 4 muffins did spread a little more on the top than the muffins baked in the muffin tin.
+So the paper liners in canning rings did spread a little more on the top than the muffins baked in the muffin tin or in silicone liners.
 But the difference was negligible.

-And I left a small space between the canning-ring muffins so they didn’t bake into each other.
-For me, it worked perfectly.
+I left a small space between the canning-ring muffins in paper liners so they didn’t spread too much & bake into each other.

 #UseWhatchaGot!